guardian/meeting-reminder-bot/README.md

 You should be able to get aws credentials and then run the main method in the LocalTest class (or type `sbt run`) There are no unit tests or integration tests yet.

+## deploying to code quickly

+TODO this can be made into an sbt command e.g. `sbt deployToCode` or a shell script

+sbt lambda/assembly
+cdk synth --app "sbt 'cdk/runMain com.gu.meeting.main'"
+aws s3 cp lambda/target/scala-3.6.3/lambda-assembly-0.1.0-SNAPSHOT.jar s3://developer-playground-dist/CODE/meeting-reminder-bot/meeting-reminder-bot.jar --profile developerPlayground
+TODO some command here to update the CDK and refresh the lambda code...